Executioner-in-Chief: a tour of U.S. Presidents and the death penalty

 Jimmy Carter is an outspoken death penalty foe these days, but when the death penalty returned to the U.S. it was courtesy of a 1976 Supreme Court ruling called Gregg v.
 Georgia.
 Carter as governor of Georgia signed the legislation at issue in that case, reinstituting the death penalty and setting the template for the contemporary capital murder trial.

-Carter’s successor Ronald Reagan was an outspoken tough-on-crime guy, but owing to the death penalty lull which spanned Reagan’s political career, he only signed off on one single death warrant in his entire life.
+Carter’s successor Ronald Reagan was a tough-on-crime guy, but owing to the death penalty lull which spanned Reagan’s political career, he only signed off on one single death warrant in his entire life.
+Reagan’s secret arms-for-hostages deals with Iran, however, did result in the hanging of the Iranian official who exposed the Iran-Contra scandal.

-Reagan’s Veep George Bush knew a good thing when he saw it and kept clobbering Democrats as soft on crime; although Bush never had to make that agonizing life-or-death decision in any individual case, it’s quite possible that the unfinished business Bush left with Saddam Hussein encouraged Bush’s famously execution-happy son George W. Bush to blunder his way into Iraq.
+Reagan’s Veep George Bush, once a World War II airman who came within an ace of being executed on a Japanese-occupied Pacific island, knew a good thing when he saw it and kept clobbering Democrats as soft on crime.
+God only knows what bodies are under his floorboards from his years in the CIA, but Bush as politician never had to make that agonizing life-or-death decision in any case coming out of the judiciary.
+It’s quite possible, however, that the unfinished business Bush pere left with Saddam Hussein encouraged his famously execution-happy son George W. Bush to blunder his way into Iraq.
 Bush the younger also authorized the first modern federal execution, that of Oklahoma City bomber Tim McVeigh.

 Though he couldn’t match the younger Bush’s execution count, inter-Bush President Bill Clinton famously kneecapped the party’s liberal base by theatrically overseeing the execution of a mentally disabled black cop-killer while on the 1992 campaign trail.

-Nevertheless, we can say this: the father for whose dreams Barack Obama titled his autobiography came to the U.S. to sire the future president on a scholarship program created by Kenyan politician Tom Mboya.
+The post-Bush successor, Barack Obama, showed little taste for capital punishment, drone assassinations aside — but the father for whom he titled his autobiography came to the U.S. to sire the future president on a scholarship program created by Kenyan politician Tom Mboya.
 Mboya was later murdered, and his assassin swung in 1969.

 - 1978: 12 coup plotters in Yemen